Bank Charter Act 1844: Purpose

-Banking Act 2009
+Subsequent developments

+Sections 23 and 24 of, and schedules (B) and (C), were repealed by section 1 of, and the part III of the schedule to, the Statute Law (Repeals) Act 1971, which came into force on 27 July 1971.

+In section 1, the words from " subject to the rules " onwards, and section 26 of the act were repealed by section 1(1) of, and part IV of schedule 1 to, the Statute Law (Repeals) Act 1973, which came into force on 18 July 1973.

 The Banking Act 2009 abolished the "weekly return" of the number of banknotes issued by the Bank of England: "Section 6 of the Bank Charter Act 1844 (Bank to produce weekly account) shall cease to have effect".

 Outcomes

 The Cambridge economic historian Charles Read has argued that this legislation reduced Britain's fiscal capacity to pay for humanitarian relief during the Great Famine in Ireland (1845–1852), and that it also made the financial crises of 1847, 1857 and 1866 worse than they would otherwise have been.
 (More traditional explanations for the UK Government's decisions to withhold relief and intervention are given in the article about the famine.)